sagan/simplegoproxy/README.md

   - `set_status(status)` : Set response status code.
   - `set_header(key, value)` : Set a response header.
 If value is empty string, delete the header instead.

-One more thing, if `_sgp_resbodytpl=.gohtml` parameter is set, Simplegoproxy will use the original response body of target url as the template string if the url's path ends with this value `.gohtml`, renderring it using the above context; If `_sgp_resbodytpl` is set to `*`, it always use target url response body as template.
+One more thing, if any `_sgp_resbodytpl=.gohtml` parameter is set, Simplegoproxy will use the original response body of target url as the template string if the url's path ends with this value `.gohtml`, renderring it using the above context.
 The `_sgp_resbody` will instead serve as `Res.Body` context variable in this case.

+The `_sgp_tplmode` (template mode, default to 0) is a bitwise flags integer parameter that can control several response template behaviors:

+- bit 0 (`& 1`): Always uses text template, never uses html template..
+- bit 1 (`& 2`) : Always use target url response body as template.

 Template example: